06-08-2009: September Treasury Bonds: Interest Rates Stalled Before Fed Raises Them

 Cyclical and Seasonal Factors

-We are headed toward a cyclical high and can detect no reliable seasonal trend.
+We are headed toward a cyclical high and a seasonal up period.

 Cyclicals Cyclicals Seasonals